coolprobn/prabinpoudel.com.np/src/posts/articles/integrate-pronto-with-gitlab-ci-for-rails-app.md

 1. From the left menu inside the project, hover over CI/CD and click on Jobs
 2. To view the log, click on job id in the Job column which starts with #, for e.g. #1290157388

-Due to installation of all gems (`bundle install`) in the project, it can take up to 3 minutes for the job to be completed.
+Due to installation of all gems (`bundle install`) in the project, it can take up to 3 minutes for the job to be completed even when there are not many changes.

 ## Conclusion

 The main reason for writing this article was because I couldn't find decent article explaining exactly what we should do to integrate Pronto in Gitlab.
-Integration guide for Pronto in official documentation was not clear enough to guide us what exactly to do for integrating Pronto with Gitalb CI.
+Integration guide for Pronto in official documentation was not clear enough to guide us what exactly to do for integrating Pronto with Gitlab CI.

 We were able to find some blogs, and majority of them were using Docker or were Github integrations, it took a while for the team to figure this solution out.
-And, now, this should save your team's time when you are using Pronto with Gitlab Ci in your projects.
+Now this blog should save your team's time when you are using Pronto with Gitlab Ci in your projects.
 Good luck!

 Thank you for reading.
 See you in the next blog.